MSc in Experimental and Translational Therapeutics

 The Programme draws on the world-class research and teaching in experimental therapeutics at Oxford University and offers a unique opportunity to gain an understanding of the principles that underpin clinical research and to translate this into good clinical and research practice.

-Click here to download the Experimental Therapeutics brochure .
+Click here to download the Experimental and Translational Therapeutics brochure .

 The modules in this programme can also be taken as individual short courses.
 It is possible to transfer credit from up to three previously completed modules into the MSc programme, if the time elapsed between commencement of the accredited module(s) and registration on the MSc is not more than two years.